HeZhang1994/digital-elevation-model/README.md

 $ cd swig
 $ cd python
-# setup.py exists under this directory.
+# The setup.py exists in this directory.

 $ python setup.py build_ext --include-dirs=/usr/include/gdal/
 $ python setup.py install
 ```

-Try ```from osgeo import gdal``` in python.
-If it does not come with any error, the installation is completed.
+6. Try ```>>> from osgeo import gdal``` in python.
+If no error occurs, the installation is completed.

 ## DEM Data

 ASTER GDEM data are used in this code.
-See [Intorduction of ASTER GDEM data.pdf](https://github.com/HeZhang1994/DEM-Digital-Elevation-Model-Tools/blob/master/Intorduction%20of%20ASTER%20GDEM%20data.pdf) for more details.
+See [Intorduction of ASTER GDEM data.pdf](https://github.com/HeZhang1994/DEM-Digital-Elevation-Model-Tools/blob/master/Intorduction%20of%20ASTER%20GDEM%20data.pdf) for more details (highly recommanded for tyro).

 ## Usage

 Download and copy ASTGDEMv2 data of London (```ASTGTM2_N51W001_dem.tif``` and ```ASTGTM2_N51E000_dem.tif```) to ```DATA_ASTGDEMv2/EPSG4326/``` folder.

-Then, run Python code in ```run_ASTGDEMv2.ipynb``` (see comments for more details).
+Then, run Python code in ```run_ASTGDEMv2.ipynb``` (see code comments for more details).

 ## Results